 Being a documentary about one of my favorite bands of all times, A Cross the Universe is a film by Romain Gavras about the North American tour of the French band Justice.
 With a very raw and aggressive mise en scene, the director of video clips of M.I.A and Justice itself delivers a stylish and crazy approach to the French band’s adventures throughout the United States while we listen to their amazing songs that formed the album Cross.

 With only 65 minutes, A Cross the Universe focuses on the music the band creates and the relationship with the audience while it cuts back from random moments of the band in the trailer, at parties and visiting different cities.
 For those who have seen the video-clip Stress by Justice, which is also directed by Gavras, you will see some similarities between the two works.
 With a very powerful music and editing, A Cross the Universe may not be as crazy as Climax but it has definitely a punch of inspiration from the New French Extremity where both Gaspar and Gavras seem to get their references from.

 “Victoria (2015)” by Sebastian Schipper

-You must be wondering what this film has to do with Climax, but being a single shot film set in Berlin where music is constantly a character, you’ll realise Victoria has many connections with Gaspar Noé’s film, specially for the despair portrait by the end which results in a horror movie itself.
+You must be wondering what this film has to do with Climax, but being a single shot film set in Berlin where music is constantly a character, you’ll realize Victoria has many connections with Gaspar Noé’s film, especially for the despair portrait by the end which results in a horror movie itself.
 The way Sebastian Schipper builds his film is so unique and wonderful that the film won an Outstanding Artistic Contribution for Cinematography Award at Berlin Film Festival.
 Not mentioning the amazing score composed by Nils Frahm.